-The wild tom, with his bold tail fan and bright wattles, is a proud, distinctive bird, and turkeys were revered in ancient Aztec and Mayan civilizations.
-The Aztecs honored the wild turkey – huexolotlin – with religious festivals twice a year, and believed turkeys to be a bird manifestation of Tezcatlipoca, a trickster god.
-Because of that spiritual connection, the feathers of turkeys were frequently used to adorn necklaces, jewelry and clothing.
-The Mayans revered and honored turkeys in a similar way.
+Wild turkeys, including the wild tom, with his bold tail fan, dangling snood, and bright wattles, were revered in ancient Aztec and Mayan civilizations.
+The Aztecs honored the wild turkey, which they called huexolotlin, with religious festivals twice a year and believed turkeys to be a bird manifestation of Tezcatlipoca, a trickster god.
+Because of that spiritual connection, the feathers of turkeys were frequently used to adorn necklaces, headdresses, jewelry, and clothing.
+The Mayans revered and honored turkeys in similar ways.

 Wild Turkeys and European Colonization

 When European settlers first encountered the wildlife of the New World, wild turkeys caught their eye as similar to European game birds.
 Turkeys were eventually transported to Europe in 1519, where they were highly prized for their unique flavor.
 Because of the high demand for turkey meat, the birds were domesticated in Europe while they were being domesticated in North America.
 Pilgrims brought domesticated European turkeys back to the New World on the Mayflower in 1620, though turkeys were not on the menu for the legendary first Thanksgiving.
 Those colonial birds were allowed to breed with native wild turkeys, helping increase populations further to provide this vital food source for settlers and pioneers.